enckse/notebook/src/linux/virsh.md

     --os-variant rhel8.4
 ```

-or rebuild from a disk image with _all the same_ except change (e.g. if the
+or rebuild from a disk image with _all the same_ settings, by changing:
-qemu xml definition accidentally gets deleted):

 ```
 virt-install -n myvm \
     ... \